Within this section we provide guidance on how to submit work including online submission.

 Module Leaders are responsible for letting you know how your work should be presented for submission (eg. font size, word limits, electronic file type, etc) for each assessment task.

-HAVE YOU READ THE MODULE GUIDE?
-IF NOT, DO IT NOW!
-In it you will find details on word counts, assessment criteria your work is marked against, and the learning outcomes.
+Have you read your module guide?
+If not, do it now.
+There you will find details on word counts, assessment criteria your work is marked against, and the learning outcomes.

 Students often lose marks by forgetting some of the more straightforward elements of their assignments.
 We recommend that you ‘tick off’ each of the points below as you prepare your work for submission.
-If you need any help, ask your tutor or module leader.
+If you need any help, ask your module leader.
+Submission Checklist

 - Have you read and understood the assessment criteria?